adobe/uix-sdk/README.md

 Export your local dev versions of SDK packages to another local project.
 Uses `yalc` to package and copy build artifacts to other projects, instead of the more bug-prone `npm link`.

-You'll need to re-run this script every time you make a new build; it doesn't refresh the exported packages on change like the dev server does, due to Node limitations with symlinks
+You'll need to re-run this script every time you make a new build; it doesn't refresh the exported packages on change like the dev server does, due to Node limitations with symlinks.

+Use the `--dry-run` option to see what commands would be run first; the script will show the commands but not execute them.

 ### Release Script